-Colombia-Chile game delayed because of traffic in Sao Paulo
+Colombia-Chile game delayed because of traffic in São Paulo

-SAO PAULO (AP) — The Copa America quarterfinal between Colombia and Chile has been delayed after the Chilean squad couldn’t arrive in time because of heavy traffic in Sao Paulo.
+SAO PAULO (AP) — The Copa América quarterfinal between Colombia and Chile was delayed after the Chilean squad didn’t arrive in time because of heavy traffic in São Paulo.

 The match at the Arena Corinthians started 20 minutes after originally scheduled to give Chile time to warm up.